IntrinTrans: LLM-based Intrinsic Code Translator for RISC-V Vector

 \subsection{LLM-based Code Translation}

+Large Language Models (LLMs) have demonstrated remarkable capabilities in code generation~\cite{openai-o3,deepseek-r1}, showing significant potential to address the challenges above.
+The field of LLMs has advanced at a rapid pace, with notable recent improvements in coding proficiency exhibited by state-of-the-art models.
+Initial explorations~\cite{llm-vectorizer,vectrans} have begun to apply LLM-based agent systems to the vectorization process of scalar C code to x86 intrinsics.

-With the substantial advances of LLMs in natural language processing and code understanding, LLM-based approaches to code translation have emerged as an active research direction.
-Unlike traditional methods that rely on manually constructed instruction-mapping rules, LLMs can learn cross-language and cross-architecture semantic correspondences from large-scale corpora and therefore show promise in handling complex translation tasks that lack one-to-one mappings.
+However, no existing work has systematically investigated the application of LLMs to the domain of cross-architecture intrinsic translation.
+Unlike traditional methods that rely on manually constructed instruction-mapping rules, LLMs can learn cross-language and cross-architecture semantic correspondences from large-scale corpora, thereby showing promise in handling complex translation tasks that lack one-to-one mappings.
 Some prior work \cite{CRT} has strengthened LLMs’ assembly-level translation ability via fine-tuning; however, both training and fine-tuning approaches incur significant GPU resource costs.
-Other studies \cite{UniTrans,UniTranslator} demonstrate that, through prompt engineering and interactive agent workflows, LLMs can achieve high-quality source-to-target code migration by leveraging contextual understanding and pattern induction even when explicit mapping rules are unavailable.
+Other studies \cite{UniTrans, UniTranslator} demonstrate that, through prompt engineering and interactive agent workflows, LLMs can achieve high-quality source-to-target code migration by leveraging contextual understanding and pattern induction even when explicit mapping rules are unavailable.
 Consequently, LLM-agent–based code translation represents a highly promising research avenue.